vohai2003/hdp_data_tutorials/tutorials/hdp/advanced-analytics-with-sparkr-in-rstudio/tutorial.md

 ## Prerequisites

 - Downloaded and deployed the [Hortonworks Data Platform (HDP)](https://hortonworks.com/downloads/#sandbox) Sandbox
-- [Learning the Ropes of the HDP Sandbox](https://hortonworks.com/tutorial/learning-the-ropes-of-the-hortonworks-sandbox/) to get used to Sandbox.
+- [Learning the Ropes of the HDP Sandbox](https://hortonworks.com/tutorial/learning-the-ropes-of-the-hortonworks-sandbox/) to get used to Sandbox
-- Follow this [article](https://community.hortonworks.com/articles/203564/installing-rstudio-on-hdp-sandbox.html) on Hortonworks Community to install RStudio on the Sandbox.
+- Follow this [article](https://community.hortonworks.com/articles/203564/installing-rstudio-on-hdp-sandbox.html) on Hortonworks Community to install RStudio on the Sandbox

 ## Outline